DopplerHQ/python-doppler-env/README.md

 # doppler-env

-Inject Doppler secrets as environment variables into your Python application during local development with built-in debugging support for PyCharm and Visual Studio Code.
+Inject Doppler secrets as environment variables into your Python application during local development with debugging support for PyCharm and Visual Studio Code.

 ## How it works